sidd-mittal/sidd-mittal/README.md

 - Linkedin: https://www.linkedin.com/in/siddmittal/
 - Email: siddmittal@uwaterloo.ca

-Feel free to reach out to me to chat about anything tech/e-sports related or for my resume :)
+Feel free to reach out to me to chat about anything or for my resume :) Always down to chat about soccer, e-sports, or music recs 😅